jshmjs45/data_for_chem/README.md

 ## Downloading the Package

-Because the data are stored with [Git-LFS](https://git-lfs.github.com/), the operating system must setuped with [Git-LFS](https://git-lfs.github.com/).
+Because the data are stored with [Git-LFS](https://git-lfs.github.com/), the operating system must installed with [Git-LFS](https://git-lfs.github.com/).

 ### Git-LFS installation